Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Understanding Sharpness Dynamics in the UV model

 \Cref{fig:phase_plane_classification} shows that the training dynamics can exhibit different behavior depending on the initial region.
 Below we summarize these based on empirical observations.

-\begin{itemize}[align=right,itemindent=2em,labelsep=2pt,labelwidth=1em,leftmargin=0pt] \item[(R1)] \emph{Progressive sharpening region}: As shown in \Cref{fig:phase_plane_classification}(a, d), initialization in this region experiences an upward push due to the flow originating from fixed point II, resulting in a steady increase in $\lambda$.
+(R1) \textit{Progressive sharpening region}: As shown in \Cref{fig:phase_plane_classification}(a, d), initialization in this region experiences an upward push due to the flow originating from fixed point II, resulting in a steady increase in $\lambda$.
 Depending on $\eta$ relative to a critical learning rate $\eta_c$ (introduced in \Cref{section:eos_UV_model}) different late-time dynamics arises.
-For $\eta < \eta_c$, there exist points on the zero-loss line (I) that are stable, and training always converges to these stable points, as shown in \Cref{fig:phase_plane_classification}(a).
+For $\eta < \eta_c$, training converges to stable fixed points on the zero-loss line (I), as shown in \Cref{fig:phase_plane_classification}(a).
 When $\eta > \eta_c$, all points along the zero-loss line (I) become unstable, as shown in \Cref{fig:phase_plane_classification}(d).
 In this case, the network eventually converges to a line segment joining fixed points II and IV (the EoS manifold), where it continues to oscillate indefinitely between these fixed points, leading to the EoS phenomena.
 This will be analyzed in more depth in the subsequent section.

-\item[(R2)] \emph{Sharpness reduction region between fixed points II and III}: \Cref{fig:phase_plane_classification}(b, e) show that initializations in this region undergo a decrease in $\lambda$ as the flow is towards saddle point II.
-On approaching this saddle point, the dynamics slows down, resulting in the intermediate saturation regime observed in \Cref{fig:four_regimes_uv}(a, d).
+(R2) \textit{Sharpness reduction region between fixed points II and III}: \Cref{fig:phase_plane_classification}(b, e) show that initializations in this region undergo a decrease in $\lambda$ as the flow is towards saddle point II.
+On approaching this saddle point, the dynamics slows down, resulting in the intermediate saturation regime.
 Eventually, training moves away from this saddle and enters the progressive sharpening region.
 From here on, the dynamics becomes akin to the case (R1).

-\item[(R3)] \emph{Sharpness reduction region b/w fixed line I and point IV}: Initializations in this region either converge to the nearby zero-loss solution for ($\eta < \eta_c$) or enter the progressive sharpening region for ($\eta > \eta_c$).
+(R3) \textit{Sharpness reduction region b/w fixed line I and point IV}: Initializations in this region either converge to the nearby zero-loss solution for ($\eta < \eta_c$) or enter the progressive sharpening region for ($\eta > \eta_c$).
 In the latter case, the dynamics resembles those of case (R1).